GeorgiKostadinovPro/audit-portfolio/README.md

 ## About me
-<p>I specialize in smart contract security, leveraging my background as a software engineer to deeply understand both backend systems and blockchain applications.
-With a strong foundation in mathematics and currently pursuing a CS degree, I am committed to mastering the art of blockchain security for delivering top-tier audits and enhancing the security of DeFi protocols.</p>
+<p>I am a passionate smart contract security researcher and CS undergraduate who is committed to mastering the art of blockchain security for delivering top-tier audits and enhancing the security of DeFi protocols.</p>

 ## Contacts
 <a href="https://x.com/0xgo4ko"><strong>Twitter</strong></a>